Mission of the Equifax Inc. Board of Directors

 4. Selection of Chairman of the Board and CEO

-reviewing and approving the agenda, sehedule and materials;
+- reviewing and approving the agenda, schedule and materials;

-facilitating communication between the non-employee directors and the Chairman and Chief Execuitve Officer;
+- facilitating communication between the non-employee directors and the Chairman and Chief Executive Officer;

 The Presiding Director will be elected annually by majority vote of the non-employee directors after consultation with the Governance Committee.
 The Presiding Director shall have no greater obligations (fiduciary or otherwise) or liabilities than those of other directors by reason of serving as Presiding Director.